nginx-architects/nginx-se-challenge/README.md

 See the SE Challenge Minimum and extra credit requirements below

-You are tasked to build upon the demo environement and share the completed solution as a public repository on [GitHub](https://www.github.com) or [Gitlab](https://www.gitlab.com).
+You are tasked to build from the demo environement and share the completed solution as a public repository on [GitHub](https://www.github.com) or [Gitlab](https://www.gitlab.com).

 Be prepared to present your demo environement and articulate the value of NGINX Plus